klee-mens/LaserCAD/manual/how_to_build_a_white_cell.md

 ```
 <img src="images/how-to-white-cell/white-cell-2.png" alt="Oopsie-NotFound" title="" />

-Nice, now we have so to say a closed White Cell.
-To come in and out we have to
+Nice, now we have to say a closed White Cell.
+To come in and out, we have to
 do the same trick with the 2 other mirrors.
 Let's quickly do the math: from the
 sketch here:

-you can see, that we can calculate the angle of incidence AOI from the desired
+you can see that we can calculate the angle of incidence AOI from the desired
-seperation between two beams (a good number two start could be twice the input
+separation between two beams (a good number two start could be twice the input
 beam diameter) by:

-FORMULAR
+FORMULA

 So the phi = 180 - 2*AOI for the first and plus for the last mirror.
 If you are
-not shure about this just see the Tutorial about mirrors or play around with
+not sure about this, just see the Tutorial about mirrors or play around with
 the phi.

-And like this I present you the one pass cell:
+And like this, I present you the one-pass cell:
 ```python
 import numpy as np
 from LaserCAD.basic_optics import Curved_Mirror, Composition